pingcap/docs-cn/FAQ.md

 #### How is TiDB highly available?

 TiDB is self-healing.
 All of the three components, TiDB, TiKV and PD, can tolerate failures of some of their instances.
 With its strong consistency guarantee, whether it’s data machine failures or even downtime of an entire data center, your data can be recovered automatically.
-For more information, see [High availability](overview.md#high-availability).
+For more information, see [TiDB architecture](architecture.md).

 #### How is TiDB strongly consistent?